zzsort/Aion-Version-Dll/README.md

 # Aion-Version-Dll
 Aion 4.0 No-IP and Windows 10 mouse fix.

+New features for 1.4:
+- The IP fix now supports Aion 5.8.
+- Added -disable-xigncode command line option to prevent xigncode from loading.
+Only tested in 5.8.

 New features for 1.3:
 - Fix a bug for the windowed mode mouse fix that could make it stop working after moving the window.